Marcin Szamotulski, PhD

 • I wrote and maintained several protocols using typed-protocols package.

 • I have been one of the main contributors to the Stake-Driven Peer Selection with Robust Peer Discovery, also known as peer-2-peer of the ouroboros-network.
-This layer automates creation of the overlay network.
+This layer automates the creation of the overlay network.
 It was designed specifically to be able to

 • connect across NATs

-• utilise full-duplex connections, to save the number of file descriptors used by the diffusion layer and punch holes in NATs
+• utilise full-duplex connections to save the number of file descriptors used by the diffusion layer and punch holes in NATs

 • be able to respond and adapt to changing network conditions

-• be robust, in particular protect against resource exhausting attacks
+• be robust, in particular, protect against resource exhausting attacks

 Haskell network programming nix